thatstatsguy/thatstatsguy.github.io/_posts/2023-02-15-CS Concepts Part 1.md

 }
 ```

-Now admitedly this constructor isn't doing much, it takes in two parameters (name and surname) and assigns it to `Name` and `Surname`.
-By definining the constructor in this way it allows us to do all sorts of things like checks before the value is assigned.
+Now admittedly this constructor isn't doing much, it takes in two parameters (name and surname) and assigns it to `Name` and `Surname`.
+Defining a constructor in this way allows us to do all sorts of things like checks before the value is assigned.

-For example, if we included an additional property cellphone number, we would be able to use our constructor to validate that number given to us is indeed valid.
+For example, if we included an additional property cell phone number, we would be able to use our constructor to validate that number given to us is indeed valid.

 Going back to the original objective, creating instances of a class, we can now use the constructor to create two new objects.